Carbondale

 - If your opponent does not play a defending card:

-- Discard the challenge card face down.
+- Discard the challenge card, face-up or face-down.

 - Put the card from your opponent's network into your hand.